faster-cpython/ideas/3.12/interpreter_definition.md

 `foo_1` is legal. `$` is not legal, nor is `struct` or `class`.

 The optional second name in an `object` is the type.
 It defaults to `PyObject *`.
-The objects before the "--" are the objects on the stack at the start of the instruction.
-Those after the "--" are the objects on the stack at the end of the instruction.
+The objects before the "--" are the objects on top of the the stack at the start of the instruction.
+Those after the "--" are the objects on top of the the stack at the end of the instruction.

 The third form of `definition` is a transition form to allow the original C code definitions to be copied.
 It lacks information to generate anything other than the